What is the issue?

 EU granted equivalence only for 1 year

 On 21 December 2017, the EU Commission ('EU Com') issued an Implementing Decision granting Switzerland equivalence and formally confirming the requirements to achieve this status had been fully and unequivocally met.
-However, the decision on Switzerland was limited to a period of 1 year and expires on 31 December 2018.
+However, the decision on Switzerland was limited to a period of 1 year and expired on 31 December 2018.
 EU Com stated they will closely monitor the impact of this decision and consider the broader political context, notably the progress in the negotiation of the institutional agreement with Switzerland before extending.

 Swiss Federal Council's Ordinance